Harvard-IACS/2023-AC215/projects.md

 ---
 layout: page
 title: Projects
-description: A description of project milestones expecations and deliverables.
+description: A description of project milestones expectations and deliverables.
+has_children: true
+nav_order: 3
 ---

 # Milestones